Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 • Peak Season (May – October): Experience prime wildlife viewing during the dry winter season.
 Comfortable temperatures, between 7 to 27°c, and lush landscapes make this the most popular time to visit Botswana.
 However, expect larger crowds and potentially higher prices.

-• Shoulder Seasons (April/May & September/October): Enjoy good value for money and encounter fewer crowds during the shoulder seasons.
+• Shoulder Season (April/May): Enjoy good value for money and encounter fewer crowds during the should.
 While temperatures may be slightly warmer, wildlife viewing remains excellent.
-In April and May expect temperatures of 15 to 31°c, and in September and October expect tempretures of 20 – 40°c.
+Expect temperatures of 15 to 31°c.

 Essential Pre-Trip Considerations: